 First, grab up to three friends, who, alongside you, assume the role of officers of the Federation, determining the fate of your ship and crew with every fateful decision – it’s a game that thrives in a crisis.
 You and your intrepid space-bound band will boldly go to the largely unknown sector called The Trench to assess its potential as a new Vulcan homeworld.

-Yet, we could have simply been running modest intergalactic errands, for all we care.
+Yet, we could have simply been running modest intergalactic errands for all we care.
 Star Trek: Bridge Crew is a game built from the ground up for VR.
-Your cockpit environment is unsettlingly accurate, and it feels great to just exist in this world, interacting with the ship’s controls, and making decisions like real space pilots.
+Your cockpit environment is unsettlingly accurate, and it feels great to just exist in this world, interacting with the ship’s controls and making decisions like real space pilots.
 This, one of the best VR games you can find, is a game everyone, not just Trekkies, should experience.

-If you only ever play one game in VR, make it Elite Dangerous: it is simply one of the best VR games you can strap to your skull.
+If you only ever play one game in VR, make it Elite Dangerous: it is simply one of the best space games you can strap to your skull.
 Its scale is difficult to comprehend, offering a 1:1 replica Milky Way galaxy.
-A galaxy unblemished by load times, and populated by human players with their own allegiances, agendas, and minute-to-minute missions.
+A galaxy unblemished by load times and populated by human players with their own allegiances, agendas, and minute-to-minute missions.
 If you need a head start, check out our Elite Dangerous guide.

-Not only is Assetto Corsa an exquisite racing game, but it is also one of the best VR games on PC, thanks to the rock-solid underpinning physics model, comely visuals, and fan-requested features.
+Not only is Assetto Corsa an exquisite racer, but it is also one of the best VR games on PC, thanks to the rock-solid underpinning physics model, comely visuals, and fan-requested features.
 The latter means, naturally, that it is possible to play Assetto Corsa in VR.
 It supports the Oculus Rift natively, so is no need to stalk the darker corners of the internet in search of a mod or middleware program.

 Conceptually, racing a sports car is one of the few time-honoured videogame staples crying out for VR adaptation.
-Third-person shooters need a serious rethink in order to function as VR games, but the likes of Assetto Corsa thrive with a fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.
+Third-person shooters need a serious rethink to function as VR games, but the likes of Assetto Corsa thrive with a fixed camera point and the ability to look into mirrors, at apexes, or towards opponents.
 It’s also made with lasers, apparently.

 If you want to take the idea of being in another place to the extreme, No Limits 2 is for you.
 Creator Ole Lange’s roller coaster simulation game is a testament to the psychosomatic powers only the best VR games can provide; your legs feel weak as you hurtle down impossibly steep drops as if they are subject to physical forces.
 The same goes for your poor stomach as you make your way through corkscrews – as far as your body’s concerned, you are on that coaster.

 The colour and light in Beat Saber give the game its futuristic feel.
-Each hit gives off satisfying sparks on impact and your colourful targets glow gloriously in the surrounding darkness.
+Each hit gives off satisfying sparks on impact, and your colourful targets glow gloriously in the surrounding darkness.
 Each cube perfectly matches the beat, so you’ll want to pair your VR gear with a great pair of headphones to properly experience Beat Saber’s pounding electronic soundtrack.

 You control an archer making your way through armies of adversaries armed only with a bow and a shield.
 The maps and enemies you’ll face are procedurally-generated, ensuring each run feels like a bespoke experience, and stepping into a fresh level with each new life is particularly impressive in VR.
 In Death is crushingly difficult and can get pretty frustrating at times, so don’t expect to waltz through this without putting some serious practice in.
 Thankfully, firing the bow feels so good that the moment-to-moment gameplay keeps you going after countless deaths.